tibequadorian/HGJabba/README.md

 /hg player list - lists all player and their team
 /hg player remove - removes a player from team
 ```

+Starting a new game is pretty simple and intuitive. `/hg team create <teamname> [teamcolor]` creates a new team which you can add players with `/hg player add <player> <team>`.
+If everything is ready, the game can be started with `/hg start`.

+**Important notes:**
+- During the game building or destroying a nether portal is forbidden
+- Worldborder settings can be configured in the plugins `config.yml`
+- It's recommended to shut down the server properly, otherwise important game data may not be saved